Zeugma440/atldotnet/README.md

 ## Why would I want to use ATL while TagLib is out there ?

 * ATL has a __full C# implementation__ and does not use any dependency, which makes portability trivial if your app is already based on .NET or Mono frameworks

+* ATL can __auto-detect the format__ of the audio data you're using, even if the file extension has the wrong label or if you're feeding it raw data witout context

 * ATL features a __flexible logging system__ which allows you to catch and record audio file reading/writing incidents into your app